Alfresco/docs-alfresco/content-services/latest/develop/reference/debugging-ref.md

 ```

 ### Debug some source code {#debug-some-code}

-To test out the new debug settings we will debug the source code that is called when you call the remote API to [get a
+To test out the new debug settings, let's debug the source code that is called when you call the remote API to [get a
 ticket]({% link content-services/latest/develop/rest-api-guide/install.md %}#auth) that can be used for authentication.

 Open the [alfresco-community-repo](https://github.com/Alfresco/alfresco-community-repo){:target="_blank"} project in
 IntelliJ IDEA and look up the `src/main/java/org/alfresco/rest/api/impl/AuthenticationsImpl.java` file.
 Set a breakpoint
-in this file where a ticket is created, see following screenshot:
+in this file where a ticket is created, as shown:

 ![create-ticket-breakpoint]({% link content-services/images/acs-debug-idea-breakpoint-set.png %})

-Set up Remote debugging session in IDEA (**Run -> Debug... -> Edit Configurations... -> + -> Remote JVM Debug**):
+Set up a Remote debugging session in IDEA (**Run -> Debug... -> Edit Configurations... -> + -> Remote JVM Debug**):

 ![idea-remote-debug-setup]({% link content-services/images/acs-debug-idea-settings.png %})

-Start the debug session by clicking the **Debug** button:
+Click **Debug** to start the debug session:

 ![remote-debug-session-started]({% link content-services/images/acs-debug-idea-session-started.png %})

-Now, call the Remote API that is used to login and get a ticket (using the default **admin/admin** credentials):
+Now, call the Remote API that is used to log in and get a ticket (using the default **admin/admin** credentials):

 ```bash
 % curl --header "Content-Type: application/json" --request POST --data '{"userId":"admin","password":"admin"}' http://localhost:8080/alfresco/api/-default-/public/authentication/versions/1/tickets
 ```

-This should have the debugger stop on the breakpoint line in IDEA:
+This should make the debugger stop on the breakpoint line in IDEA:

 ![idea-remote-debug-breakpoint-stop]({% link content-services/images/acs-debug-idea-create-ticket.png %})

-We can see the credentials used to login and we can start debugging the code as we are used to.
+We can see the credentials used to log in, and start debugging the code as we are used to.

 This way of debugging works equally well for any custom code that you have applied to Content Services.

-## Debugging in a Tomcat environment (no containers) {#tomcat-env}
+## Debug in a Tomcat environment (no containers) {#tomcat-env}

-If you will be doing the remote debugging with Content Services running directly in Tomcat (i.e. not using containers but
+To start remote debugging with Content Services running directly in Tomcat (i.e. not using containers but
 running Content Services based on a [ZIP installation]({%link content-services/latest/install/zip/index.md %})),
-then you need to make sure you are starting Tomcat in debug mode (similar to how we configured the `CATALINA_OPTS` variable
+then make sure you start Tomcat in debug mode (similar to how we configured the `CATALINA_OPTS` variable
 in the container environment).

 See this [StackOverflow article](https://stackoverflow.com/questions/16689274/how-to-start-debug-mode-from-command-prompt-for-apache-tomcat-server){:target="_blank"}